-- Leather: Use a faux leather or search for some leather scraps.
-It is best made in a soft but medium weight leather.
+- Leather: Use faux leather or search for some leather scraps.
+It is best made in soft but medium-weight leather.
 I used faux leather for my samples.
+Just test-sew a scrap of leather before you start.

 Did you know you can sew leather on a regular sewing machine?
 All you need is a Teflon foot and leather needles.
 These prevent the foot sticking to the surface and prevent skipped stitches.